 We’re lucky enough to get our hands on Chef’s Todd secret recipe – Chipotle Pineapple Barbecue Sauce.
 It’s spicy, sweet, and everything you need for the summer.

-Yes, it’s an intimidatingly long list of ingredients, but it yields a couple gallons of sauce.
+Yes, it’s an intimidatingly long list of ingredients, but it yields 10 cups of sauce.
 That might last you an entire season of grilling or maybe it’ll last a weekend – yes, it’s just that good.
 You can use it to make ribs, dip your favorite fried foods in it, and more.

 Preparing this Chipotle Pineapple Barbecue Sauce recipe is simple, but you’ll be doing a lot of small things like dicing onions, mincing garlic and shallots, etc. Make sure you have all the right tools when you do it!

 - 1 Tablespoon garlic, minced

 - 1 Tablespoon chipotle chili canned in adobo sauce, pureed

 - 1 pound brown sugar